-Lower Sixth will have one lesson of physical education and sport per week in an offsite setting.
+Sixth Formers will have one lesson of Physical Education and sport per week.
 Sports on offer during curriculum time include: badminton, fitness, rounders, netball, athletics and volleyball.
-Students are encouraged to feedback to staff as to the types of physical activities that they would like to participate in.
+Students are encouraged to give feedback to staff as to the types of physical activities that they would like to participate in.

-Sixth Form students are also encouraged to participate in extra-curricular sporting activities from the range of competitive and noncompetitive options on offer.
+Sixth Form students are also encouraged to participate in co-curricular sporting activities from the range of competitive and non-competitive options on offer.